NoorHajDawood/tab-numbering/README.md

 # Tab Numbering (Maintained Fork)

-A browser extension that adds numbering to your browser tabs — now with optional **infinite numbering**, a **dark-themed popup**, and compatibility with modern **Firefox** and **Chrome**.
+A browser extension that adds numbering to your browser tabs — compatibility with **Firefox**, possibly also **Chrome**.

-This fork updates and improves the original extension with:
-- ✅ Infinite tab numbering mode (optional)
-- ✅ Persistent settings (using `browser.storage.local`)
-- ✅ Updated code for Manifest V3 (for current Firefox + Chrome support)
+---

+## 🧩 Features

+- Numbers your open tabs, adding superscript digits (¹²³⁴...) before the tab title.
+- You can toggle between:
+  - **Classic Mode:** Only tabs 1–8 (matching <kbd>Ctrl/Cmd</kbd> + number shortcuts)
+  - **Infinite Mode:** Number all tabs, regardless of count (personally I use this alongside Vimium)
-- ✅ Robust updates when tabs are created, moved, or removed
+- Updates automatically when tabs are opened, closed, or moved.
+- Works across all normal web pages (`http` and `https` URLs).
+- Offers option to set numbering offset, can be negative also. (for example, offset of value 3, tab numbers start with 3 counting up)

 ---